Skip to main content

 Common Reasons Probate Hearings Get Delayed

 Probate hearings rarely follow a predictable calendar.
-Several common issues push timelines well beyond the typical 9 to 18 months:
+We see the same issues push timelines well beyond the typical 9 to 18 months:

 For a full breakdown of probate timelines by state, see our guide on how long probate takes.